genexus-books/Saia/saia-docs/docs/Prompt.md

 ## Use case

-Let's start with the following prompt definition that could be used from any Assistant:
+The following prompt definition could be used from any Assistant:

 ```
 You are a {type}.
 Use the following pieces of context to answer the question at the end.